This topic identifies additional information for graphing data in analyses.

 - Click Edit View to display the Graph editor.

-- Use various toolbar buttons to affect the display of the graph, as described in the table below.
+- Use various toolbar buttons to affect the display of the graph.

 - Click Done.